BenPope95/scaffold-eth-substreams-challenge/README.md

 ### 🎖️ Your Goals

-Because stores don't have outputs you'll need to import a new store type to access the storage values. 🏘️
+Because stores don’t have outputs, you’ll need to import a new store type to access the storage values. 🏘️

 [Stores](https://substreams.streamingfast.io/documentation/develop/manifest-modules/types#store-modes) have two modes for retrieving data.
-You will be using "get mode" for this module.
+You will be using “get mode” for this module.

 - [ ] Look at the library 📚 and import the appropriate store type
-- [ ] Import the corresponding trait to use the store's methods
+- [ ] Import the corresponding trait to use the store’s methods
 - [ ] Pass in the store 🏪 as the first function argument
 - [ ] Pass in the second argument (look at your yaml)
 - [ ] Iterate over the `transfers`